bowu1004/RespiratorySoundClassification/rs_features/Covid-19 RS features_BW.md

 + [x] Concerning **crackles features**: `duration <100ms, and the main frequency range is about 200-600Hz`.
 + [x] The waveform in the cited paper shows a sharp peak in high intensity range, and the interval time are about `50ms`.
 The **main frequencies** are between `150 and 600Hz`. (*Crackles: Crackles are short, explosive, nonmusical sounds heard on inspiration and sometimes during expiration.
 The feature is `duration<100ms`, frequency range is about `350Hz (Fine cackles) , or 650Hz (Coarse cackles)`, other studies have reported the rang is `100-1000 Hz`.)*
 + [x] BW: **Most of the energy is below 1,000 Hz for the signals captured over the chest**.
 This increases to up to 2,000 Hz in the `mouth` and 5,000 Hz over the `trachea`, with a drop at 800 Hz.
++ [x] **pneumonia--hyperresonance--crackles** Dullness replaces resonance when fluid or solid tissue replaces air-containing lung tissues, such as occurs with pneumonia, pleural effusions, or tumors.
+Hyperresonant sounds that are louder and lower pitched than resonant sounds are normally heard when percussing the chests of children and very thin adults.
++ [x] **asythma--hyporesonance--wheezes** Asythma will have a hypo-resonance (higher pitched, lower amplitudes) to percussion.
 + [x] (*TBD*) Wheeze	>80ms	BI and mostly BO	>400 Hz	Asthma, COPD, foreign body
 + [x] (*TBD*) Fine crackle	~5ms	BI	650 Hz	Pneumonia, congestive heart failure, lung fibrosis
 + [x] (*TBD*) Coarse crackle	~15ms	Mostly BI, BO, both	350 Hz	Chronic bronchitis, bronchiectasis, COPD